Immerse yourself in a transformative semester abroad!

 - Study Abroad Health Information (Read and Acknowledge)

 - Smart Traveler Enrollment Program (STEP) Registration (Read and Submit)

 - Program Locations and Dates (Read and Answer)

 - Phone Number and Secondary Email While Abroad (Read and Answer)

 - Flight Itinerary (Read and Submit)

-Once these requirements are complete, the Office of International programs will verify that you have completed the pre-departure process and your status will be changed to Ready for Departure for this study abroad program.
-Make sure to stay updated on any emails sent from our Exchange Partner in the months before your departure, as they often include information about housing and living accommodations while you are abroad.
+Important: Make sure to stay updated on any emails sent from the Exchange Partner in the months before your departure, as they often include information about housing accommodation and other essential details.